jampod-dev/PaymentCreditCard/README.md

 PaymentCreditCard
 =================

 A generic credit card payment method for ProcessWire Shop.
+In keeping with ProcessWire's philosophy, it generates minimal markup and styling so you can easily adapt the payment form to your site's design.

 ###Use: